Local Teens Paddle Toward Olympic Dreams

 The sport runs in the family for both girls.
 Platt’s sister, Danielle, competed last month at the Under 23 World Championships in Bulgaria.
 Anna’s brother, Josh, who will be a senior at PHS in the fall, is a two-time Under 16 national champion in the sport.
 Inspired by their daughters, Platt’s parents have taken up canoeing, and Bob said he went from knowing nothing about the sport to now serving as the racing team’s board president and running a YouTube channel (@gigharborpaddling) to help others learn about it.

 Although they started a year apart, the two quickly gravitated toward each other, and the camaraderie became as important as the competition.
 “We became best friends almost right away,” Cashion said.
 “Our coaches noticed that and put us in a (canoe) together.
-Now we’ve been paddling together for so long that just we move so fast.”
+Now we’ve been paddling together for so long that we just move so fast.”

 The girls put that speed to the test in a handful of regattas each year, ultimately to prepare them for the end-of-summer national and international competitions.
-The pair is heading to Atlanta this month for the USA Canoe/Kayak Nationals, and in September, they’re heading to Szeged, Hungary, for the Olympic Hopes Regatta.
+The pair is heading to Atlanta this month for the USA Canoe/Kayak Nationals, and in September, they’re heading to Szeged, Hungary, for the Olympic Hopefuls Regatta.
 This four-day competition is for young paddlers to get some experience on the international stage, mimicking the environment of a future Summer Olympics.
 Seattle native Nevin Harrison, who won a gold medal in sprint canoeing at the 2020 Tokyo Olympics, competed at the Olympic Hopes Regatta in 2017 and 2018.
 Platt and Cashion hope to follow in her footsteps, eyeing potential appearances in the 2028 and 2032 Summer Olympics.

 Platt doesn’t sweat the pressure.
 “I go about these like I have horse blinders on: I focus on my mental cues.
 I know what I have to do, and I just go out there and do it.”